Happyr/developer.happyr.com/_posts/2020-01-26-installing-blackfire-multiple-servers.md

 ## Try it out

-Now you only need to install a client (eg Blackfire browser extension) and you are ready to profile your production applications.
+Now you only need to install a client (eg Blackfire's browser extension) and you are ready to profile your production applications.

 ## Troubleshoot